natalieagus/50033/docs/syllabus.md

 ### Week 4: Unity for Children

-This week we learn how to make multi-scene game and make important instances and values <span className="orange-bold">persist</span> between scenes and gameplay.
+This week we learn how to make a multi-scene game and make important instances and values <span className="orange-bold">persist</span> between scenes and gameplay.

 ```mermaid
 flowchart TD